-Take your meta description for example.
+Take your meta description, for example.
 That’s the short blurb that Google will show in a search snippet.
 It needs to sell your content to the searcher while also featuring a primary keyword so that Google more easily understands its intent quickly.
 These snippets also need to be a certain length so that they display correctly in search.

 Sounds like a PIA?
 It can be, but it’s an easy way to get a nice SERPs boost that is not too technical.
-If your site is powered by WordPress a plugin like Yoast can help a lot, or if you use a site builder like Wix, Squarespace of something similar then they have these fields set up to be filled out in the main settings (you may have to dig a little, but they are there)
+If your site is powered by WordPress, a plugin like Yoast can help a lot, or if you use a site builder like Wix, Squarespace or something similar then they have these fields set up to be filled out in the main settings (you may have to dig a little, but they are there)

 Vary Your Content

 A great blog post, or an informative service page, is great, but varying your content is another easy way to get a quick SEO boost.
 By this we mean add video, audio, infographics, charts, additional images and even things like tutorials.
-Different people like to consume content in different ways, and the more you can cater to that the better.
+Different people like to consume content in different ways, and the more you can cater to that, the better.

 Varied content is helpful for SEO in lots of ways too.
-Properly optimized images, with the right alt tags, may appear in Google Image search, which is, in itself, the third largest search resource there is.
-Visual people – and there are lots of them – often head to a Google Image search to help them find what they are looking for, so great placement there offers an easy SEO boost.
+Properly optimized images, with the right alt tags, may appear in Google Image search, which is, in itself, the third-largest search resource there is.
+Visual people – and there are lots of them – often head to a Google Image search to help them find what they are looking for, so great placement offers an easy SEO boost.

-What’s the second largest search resource we hear you ask?
+What’s the second-largest search resource we hear you ask?
 YouTube.
 So the addition of YouTube videos to your content mix will offer a big SEO boost there that will trickle back to your site AND satisfy those users that prefer to watch instead of reading.

 Make Sure Google Knows the Site – And Its Content – Are There